 Figure 1: Layering of M2M technology

 The application layer, which is the highest layer, provides the relevant application data.
-Organizations such as the Smart Grid Interoperability Panel (SGIP) and Continua (eHealth) are involved in the definition of this layer.
+Standard from IEC and IEEE (Such as IEEE 1547 and IEEE 2030) are involved in the definition of this layer.

-A middle layer called the common service layer enables the exchange of information between the application layer and the access independent underlying network.
-Organizations such as oneM2M are leading the effort to standardize this layer.
+A middle layer called the common service layer may be used to enable the exchange of information between the application layer and the access independent underlying network.
+Organizations such as oneM2M led efforts to standardize this layer.
+However, over the past 10 years, the general direction of the middle layer has trended towards pure IP, using both IPv4 and IPv6.

 Below the common service layer is the underlying network layer.
 IEEE 802 standards provide underlying networks with enhanced coverage and accessibility, quality of service, security (such as authentication and encryption), and reliability (high availability of network infrastructure).
 IEEE 802 standards can also provide additional capabilities for an ad-hoc self-organizing network, such as low cost, low power, low duty cycle, and low data rate.

 Some IEEE 802 networking technologies offer the ability to bound communication latency of a link.
 IEEE 802 technologies that are not based on multi-hop networks will generally offer better ability to bound communication latency.

-A list of Smart Grid standards that focus on PHY and MAC layer have been documented and approved by IEEE 802 [1].
+A list of IEEE 802 standards (which define PHY and MAC layers) addressing Smart Grid use cases have been documented and approved by IEEE 802 [1].

 Characteristics of IEEE 802 networks that support Smart Grid applications